keerthi-code-web/DearThreado/README.md

 > **Crafted with care, chosen with heart.**

-DearThreado is a full-stack e-commerce platform designed around handmade, personalized, and meaningful gifting.
+DearThreado is a full-stack e-commerce platform focused on handmade, personalized, and meaningful gifting.

-The platform provides a complete customer shopping experience along with an administrative management portal for managing products, categories, orders, reviews, and custom gift requests.
+The platform provides a complete customer shopping experience along with a dedicated administrative portal for managing products, categories, orders, reviews, custom gift requests, and store activities.

 This repository contains the completed **DearThreado MVP developed as an internship project**.